Marcosjnez/Sever_Testing/README.md

-# Sever_Testing
+# iris-r-heroku
-Severe Testing Shiny app
+Deploying the iris predictor web app built with R shiny on Heroku